 GROUP BY settlement

 ORDER BY settlementShort interest settles twice a month and publishes on a lag.
-As of generation, the latest print is the 2026-06-15 settlement (21987 tickers on the May 29 file; 22178 on June 15).
-The end-of-June settlement had not yet been published — no end-of-month short-interest claim appears on this page, and the post will be regenerated when that print lands.
+Both June prints are now on file: the 2026-06-30 settlement carries 22207 tickers, after 22178 on the June 15 file and 21987 on May 29.
 Daily short volume is a different dataset; its June caveat is the truncated June 29 file, carried in the week recap and the June 29 deep-dive.

 The session receipt